- Prospective Students

 - a dialogue that is multidisciplinary.
 We believe that the issues and problems of ministry require the best insights of history, theology, ethics, and the social sciences. • a dialogue that is evangelical, ecumenical, and increasingly multifaith.
 The authenticity and integrity of one’s own faith tradition is best treated and developed in dialogue with other faith traditions.
 We believe that diversity intensifies learning in a manner that encourages creativity and presses students toward greater clarity in their own confessions and commitments.

 - a dialogue with brokenness and bondage.
 Education must take sin seriously.
 Understanding the brokenness of individuals and the demonic forces that are loose in society is essential to understanding and experiencing change, forgiveness, and healing.
 For this reason education requires dialogue with the reality of sin at both the personal and systemic levels.

 Programs of study at NYTS are designed for mature, working men and women who are either already in ministry or who are contemplating a shift from a secular to a religious vocation.
 Classes are offered in the evening or at other times that are accessible to those who work in secular employment.
 Students will find the emphasis upon learning in community a recurring theme in the curriculum.
-The rich diversity of cultural, racial, and denominational identities found within the classrooms of NYTS is seen as an important resource in this regard.
-Student will also find that a strong emphasis is placed upon the churches and congregations of the city that are the Seminary’s partners in the educational venture.
-These churches and congregations are regarded as being primary locations for developing pastoral identity, as well as being active or potential agents for transformation.
+The rich diversity of cultural, racial, confessional, and religious identities found within the classrooms of NYTS is seen as an important resource in this regard.
+Students will also find that a strong emphasis is placed upon the churches and other faith-based communities that are the Seminary’s partners in the educational venture as together we work to transform the world.